Romance Languages and Cultures

 • Qualified students are required to elect the Seminar in the Romance Languages (ROMLG-375).

-• Normally the student is well advised first to broaden her acquaintance with the two principal cultures in which she is working, then to select a more specific aspect—a topic, theme, period, literary form, or genre, for example—around which to organize her choice of courses.
+• Normally the student is well advised first to broaden her acquaintance with the two principal cultures in which they are working, then to select a more specific aspect—a topic, theme, period, literary form, or genre, for example—around which to organize her choice of courses.
 Students desiring to develop an advanced knowledge of languages as their specific focus can consider advanced language courses in French, Italian, Portuguese, and Spanish that are available through the Five College Consortium.

 • No more than 4 credits of independent study (not including thesis credits) may be counted toward the 28 required credits at the 300 level.
 Independent study credits taken as part of an honors thesis do not count toward the requirements for the major.